bcrowell/bcrowell.github.io/faster_than_light/index.md

 This may seem wrong, because it would seem that we could keep on adding one mile per hour to our speed, then another mile per hour, and so on, and eventually we would surpass c.
 Einstein later recalled that when he was trying to create special relativity, he got stuck on this point for about a year.
-Finally he realized that ``Time cannot be absolutely defined, and there is an inseparable relation between time and [...] velocity.''
+Finally he realized that "Time cannot be absolutely defined, and there is an inseparable relation between time and [...] velocity."
 Therefore it didn't need to be true that velocities add the way we normally assume.
 After this he finished his seminal paper on special relativity within five weeks.